 Prerequisites

-Participants have a basic understanding of their own scientific discipline and its research methods and will provide an inter- and/or transdisciplinary research case they want to work on.
+Participants should have a basic understanding of their own scientific discipline and its research methods and should provide an inter- and/or transdisciplinary research case they want to work on.

 Campus